-Oral CR845.
-We are developing Oral CR845 for the management of moderate-to-severe acute and chronic pain.
-The market for the management of moderate-to-severe acute and chronic pain is highly fragmented and includes numerous generic as well as brand name products, including oral formulations of NSAIDs and controlled-release mu opioids.
-Common NSAIDs include Celebrex, which is marketed by Pfizer, and naproxen and ibuprofen, which are available generically.
-Common branded oral mu opioids include, among others: Avinza, an extended-release morphine sulfate capsule marketed by Pfizer; EXALGO, an extended-release hydromorphone hydrochloride tablet marketed by Mallinckrodt; KADIAN, an extended-release morphine sulfate capsule marketed by Allergan; NUCYNTA ER, an extended release formulation of tapentadol marketed by Depomed and OxyContin, a controlled-release oxycodone hydrochloride tablet marketed by Purdue Pharma.
-In addition to oral therapies, Janssen Pharmaceuticals markets Duragesic, a fentanyl transdermal patch.
+Oral CR845/difelikefalin- Chronic Pain.
+The market for the management of moderate-to-severe chronic pain is highly fragmented and includes numerous generic as well as brand name products, including oral formulations of NSAIDs and controlled-release mu opioids.
+Common NSAIDs include Celebrex®, which is marketed by Pfizer, and naproxen and ibuprofen, which are available generically.
+Common branded oral mu opioids include, among others: Avinza®, an extended-release morphine sulfate capsule marketed by Pfizer; EXALGO®, an extended-release hydromorphone hydrochloride tablet marketed by Mallinckrodt; KADIAN®, an extended-release morphine sulfate capsule marketed by Allergan; NUCYNTA® ER, an extended release formulation of tapentadol marketed by Collegium and OxyContin®, a controlled-release oxycodone hydrochloride tablet marketed by Purdue Pharma.
+In addition to oral therapies, Janssen Pharmaceuticals markets Duragesic®, a fentanyl transdermal patch.

 Because of the size of the chronic pain market and the substantial unmet need for products that are safe and effective, there are a large number of companies involved in the discovery, development, and/or marketing of such products.
 These product candidates include immediate release and extended release formulations of various NSAIDs and mu opioids.
-These include combination products that include mu opioid combined with an NSAID or acetaminophen, such as Vicodin (hydrocodone and acetaminophen) and Percocet (oxycodone and acetaminophen).
+These include combination products that include mu opioid combined with an NSAID or acetaminophen, such as Vicodin® (hydrocodone and acetaminophen) and Percocet® (oxycodone and acetaminophen).
 Additionally, there are other product candidates in development with non-opioid mechanisms of action.